From Genesis to Revelation:

 the 'Heavenly Jerusalem' here on earth.

 During our 2019 trip we had a few vehicles driving from Emerson College to Chartres; please advise us if you would be interested in this lift-share option or intend to drive.
 Ferry/fuel costs will likely be around £70 p/p each-way.

 Train travel is another good option and if booked in advance comes in around the same cost and travel time as car and ferry.

 When Eurostar open their September/October bookings we will advise course participants wishing to travel 'en masse' which trains to book!

-Accommodation/meal options are available to book directly via the Emerson College website;
+Accommodation/meal options will soon be available to book directly via the Emerson College website;

 there are also many local B&Bs, Airbnbs and hotel options within a 5-15 minute walk of SAOG Studios/Emerson College.